 Now, I am not saying-don’t have an injection or lift what is sagging if it is what you feel will make you smile more when you look in the mirror.
 Ask your dermatologist about fillers and cool sculpting and whatever it is you feel will improve your self-acceptance.
 Do it for you though never for someone else.
 Learn to stifle your inner critic.
 Don’t judge your appearance too quickly.
 Consider any physical and permanent changes carefully.
 Think about it for 30 days.
 Chances are you might not feel you need it after all.
 If you think you need to make improvements on the outside go for it.
 I’m still trying to figure out how to make my eyebrows look like furry caterpillars instead of teeny tiny pencil lines.

 Hubby calls me a classic beauty.
 Mother (aka Mummy) says I look much younger than my years.
-She is convinced it is because I take care of my skin and that I have been using Vaseline petroleum jelly to remove my eye makeup since the dawn of time.
+She is convinced it is because I have always taken good care of my skin and that I have been using Vaseline petroleum jelly to remove my eye makeup since the dawn of time.
 Whenever you are feeling a bit down about your appearance, ask a loved one how you look.

 In addition, wash away the debris of the day.
 Moisturize daily, use sunscreen daily, exfoliate twice a week and drink lots of water.
 As we age our skin dries out and loses collagen.
 It’s important to keep your skin healthy and to have an annual “mole patrol”.
 Our skin is the largest organ of your body and no matter your age it needs to be treated with care and attention.